hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

   - `*include` / `*import` runs first and rewrites `node.innerHTML` for the template.
   - Later, `*innerHTML` sets `el.innerHTML` from the expression value.
-  - Finally, Nablla recursively renders `node.childNodes` (now coming from the include/import) into `el`.
+  - Finally, Sercrod recursively renders `node.childNodes` (now coming from the include/import) into `el`.

   This means the final element can contain: